s-sohani/knowledge/Java/Java 8 to 21.md

 - Permitted classes must be located in the same package as the superclass.
 - **Sealed classes** offer a nice alternative to _Enum types_ making it possible to use regular classes to model the fixed alternatives.

-### Unnamed Class and Instance main method
+### Unnamed Class and Instance main method (Preview)
-- Define main method on unnamed package, module or class
+- Define `main` method on unnamed package, module or class.
--
+- Define not `static` `main` method.
+- The `string[]` parameter can also be ommited.
+Unnamed classes work similarly to _unnamed packages_ and _unnamed modules_.
+If a class does not have a `package` declaration, it will be part of the unnamed package, in which case they can not be referenced by classes from named packages.
+If a package is not part of a module, it will be part of the unnamed module, so packages from other modules can't refer them.

+## JDK 21

+### String Templates